laszewsk/mindstorm/plan-wednesdey.md

 Part II: Going Straight
 ------------------------

-* [ ] Math: How to get the distance from a wheel wher we know circumferance and diameter
+* [ ] Math: How to get the distance from a wheel where we know circumferance and diameter

   * [ ] How to measure the diameter of a wheel
   * [ ] How to measure the circumference of a wheel with a string